Leopoldo Galtieri: Later life, further accusations

 Galtieri was heavily blamed for Argentina's defeat in the Falklands War.
 Following his release from prison, he moved to the Villa Devoto suburb of Buenos Aires, and lived modestly with his wife Lucía.
 He became a recluse and refused most requests for interviews by journalists, though in a rare interview he stated he had "no regrets" over anything he had done during the Dirty War.
 He lived on an army pension of 9,000 pesos per month, and attempted to claim a Presidential pension, but a judge denied it.
 In her ruling, the judge stated that his presidency had been illegal due to his never having been elected, and she also ordered him to pay court costs.

 In May 2002, he was invited to the military parade of the Argentine Army for the celebrations of Argentine Army Day (Día del Ejército Argentino): the presence of the former "president de facto" caused a huge controversy in public opinion after he was confronted and questioned by the journalist Martín Ciccioli in the television programme Kaos en la Ciudad.

 In July 2002, new civil charges were brought concerning the kidnapping of children and the disappearance of 18 leftist sympathizers in the late 1970s (while Galtieri was commander of the Second Army Corps), and the disappearance or death of three Spanish citizens at about the same time.
 Galtieri faced prosecution with 28 other officials, but due to his poor health, he was allowed to remain at home.

 Death

-Leopoldo Galtieri underwent surgery for pancreatic cancer on 16 August 2002 at a hospital in Buenos Aires.
+Galtieri underwent surgery for pancreatic cancer on 16 August 2002 at a hospital in Buenos Aires.
 He died there of a heart attack on 12 January 2003, aged 76.
-His body was interred in a small mausoleum at La Chacarita Cemetery.
+His body is interred in a small mausoleum at La Chacarita Cemetery.